moby/moby/docs/userguide/networking/get-started-overlay.md

 This article uses an example to explain the basics of creating a mult-host network.
 Docker Engine supports multi-host-networking out-of-the-box through the `overlay` network driver.
-Unlike `bridge` networks overlay networks require some pre-existing conditions before you can create one.
+Unlike `bridge` networks, overlay networks require some pre-existing conditions before you can create one.
 These conditions are:

 * A host with a 3.16 kernel version or higher.